History of Science Collection

 We hold one of the best collections of rare printed science, technology, and engineering works in the world.
 For example, we hold 9 of every 10 works listed in Harrison Horblit’s One Hundred Books Famous in Science and Bern Dibner’s Heralds of Science.
 Our History of Science Collection also houses early scientific periodicals, including all issues of the Philosophical Transactions of the Royal Society, beginning in 1665, and the Acta Eruditorum, beginning in 1682.
 The collection has particularly strong holdings in astronomy, geology and paleontology, natural history, engineering, mathematics, and the physical sciences.
 Other scientific publications, such as star atlases and encyclopedic works of early natural history, are also well represented.

 The special collections at Linda Hall Library existed at the time of opening in 1946.
 We acquired the library of the American Academy of Arts and Sciences, which included titles that provided a foundation for the rare book collection.
 The transfer of the Engineering Societies Library in 1995 provided the Library with hundreds of additional early books on engineering, mathematics, physics, geology, and related sciences, as well as the Ball Collection of Gemology.
 Recent additions of note include the observation logs and journals of astronomer David Levy and the A.B.
 Nichols Panama Canal Collection.

 Accessing the Collection

-Classes seeking a presentation with rare books from our collection should visit this page, which details requirements for arranging a rare book presentation.
-One month advance notice required.
+Classes seeking a presentation with rare books from our collection should complete this form, which details requirements for arranging a rare book presentation.
+One-month advance notice required.